 Other people, such as private citizens and representatives of industry, military installations, and environmental groups may also participate in the LPOs in an advisory capacity.

 EPA is responsible for designating nonattainment and attainment/maintenance areas for the Commonwealth.
-Nonattainment and maintenance areas generally correspond to VOC and NOX emissions control areas.
+Ozone nonattainment and maintenance areas generally correspond to VOC and NOX emissions control areas.
 Virginia implements additional federal nonattainment and maintenance requirements within these control areas.

 • The Metropolitan Richmond Air Quality Committee (MRAQC)